 Hostess Brands Inc., the maker of the iconic Twinkies snack cake, will square off in a bankruptcy court on Monday against an agent of the U.S. Justice Department, who says the wind-down plan is too generous to management.

 The U.S. Trustee, an agent of the U.S. Department of Justice who oversees bankruptcy cases, said in court documents it is opposed to the wind-down plan because Hostess plans improper bonuses to company insiders.
-The 82-year-old Hostess company wants permission to pay senior management a bonus of up to 75 percent of their annual pay so they will stay on and help wind-down the business.

 Several unions also objected to the company's plans, saying they made "a mockery" of laws protecting collective bargaining agreements in bankruptcy.
 The Teamsters, which represents 7,900 Hostess workers, said the company's plan would improperly cut the ability of remaining workers to use sick days and vacation.

 "This would all be aimed at increasing the potential recovery of secured lenders," said the court filing by the Teamsters.

 The company, which employs 18,500, said on Friday that its operations had been crippled by a bakers strike and winding down operations was the best way to preserve its dwindling cash.
 Hostess suspended operations at all of its 33 plants across the United States last week as it moved to start selling assets.

 Twinkies, Wonder Bread and the company's other well-known brands are likely to be sold to rivals, and the money raised used to repay Hostess Brands' creditors.